-We have several child psychologists in Cary, NC who provide ADHD evaluations.
+Our child psychologists in Cary, NC provide ADHD evaluations.
 We only use evidence-based tests and assessment methods.
 We will evaluate your child or teen to determine the cause of the symptoms and provide education regarding the different treatment options available.
 If a prescription is necessary, we will send a copy of our report to your medical doctor or refer you to a child psychiatrist.

 How are ADD and ADHD diagnosed?

 There is no single test battery for ADHD evaluations.
 Our providers start by gathering a detailed history and asking a lot of questions about the symptoms.
 At that point, the provider decides which tests will be most helpful.
 Usually, parents and teachers are asked to complete questionnaires and/or symptom rating scales about the child or teen.
-If the child is old enough, he or she will complete self-report multiple-choice tests that help to assess the symptoms.
-We will ask your permission to gather important information about your child or teen, including school records, prior mental health records, and medical records.
+If the child is old enough, they will complete self-report multiple-choice tests that help to assess the symptoms.
+We will ask your permission to gather information about your child or teen, including school records, prior mental health records, and medical records.